ypinhsuan/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about the command:**<br>
-  * `Lesson(s) not attended` displays all lessons not attended by the student.
+  * `Lesson(s) not attended` displays all lessons that the student did not attend.
 This means that future lessons are also displayed.

 </div>